ViciousSquid/Dosidicus/README.md

 # _Dosidicus electronicus_

-🦑 _A transparent neural sandbox disguised as a digital pet squid with a neural network you can **see thinking**_
+🦑 _A transparent cognitive sandbox disguised as a digital pet squid with a neural network you can **see thinking**_

 Micro neural engine for small autonomous agents that learn via Hebbian dynamics and grow new structure